gavz/lucasg.github.io/_posts/2017-01-07-Renaming-a-Win32-executable-to-main-exe-launch-the-Xbox-DVR-popup.md

 ![You trust TrustedInstaller, do you ?](/assets/GamePanelRegKeyAuth.PNG)

-(I did not found an authorative link from the msdn for registry hives auths, so here a SO answer confirming it : <a href="http://stackoverflow.com/questions/53135/what-registry-access-can-you-get-without-administrator-privleges"> what-registry-access-can-you-get-without-administrator-privleges </a> )
+(I did not found an authorative link from the msdn for registry hives auths, so here a SO answer confirming it : <a href="http://stackoverflow.com/questions/53135/what-registry-access-can-you-get-without-administrator-privleges"> what-registry-access-can-you-get-without-administrator-privileges </a> )

 ##  <a name="010-template"></a> 010 template :